RANJITHA14102004/Expense_Management_System/README.md

 ## 🧑‍💻 My Role

 I worked on the **Frontend**, implementing:
-- Designing and maintaining the varies Dashboards.
+- Designing and maintaining the various Dashboards.
 - Role related Features like user and admin.
 - Optimizing Performance and ensuring scalability.